Anbeeld/ACAI/docs/analysis.md

 These effects:

 - fill all module slots for the chosen role when possible
-- add role-appropriate buildings such as crew quarters, fleet academy, logistics office, offworld trading company, titan yards, colossus yards, black site, hydroponics bay, warp fluctuator, or communications jammer
+- add role-appropriate buildings such as crew quarters, fleet academy, naval logistics office, offworld trading company, titan yards, colossus yards, black site (trading hubs at starfortress level in colony systems for non-gestalt empires with `tech_living_state`), hydroponics bay, resource silo (added to both anchorages and trading hubs), warp fluctuator, or communications jammer
 - spend minerals directly from the owning empire

 ### Expected outcome